Skip to content

 • data (optional): Initial data for the stream

-• If no parameter is passed, an empty stream is created, and value type is T | undefined
+• When no parameter is passed, creates an empty stream with value type T | undefined

 Return Value